Police sketches of Madeleine McCann's alleged kidnappers are a perfect match for Tony and John Podesta.

 One version of the rumor provided an account from a witness claiming that Gerry McCann closely resembled the suspect police had been seeking:

 They gave police witness statements — they had seen a man carrying a child on that night.
 Martin Smith senior, described the man as resembling Gerry McCann, carrying a little girl resembling Madeleine McCann, around the time that Kate McCann supposedly discovered her daughter to be missing.

-It was not just one or two people claiming that Gerry McCann was the man depicted in police sketches (and that the years of law enforcement work on the case simply failed to realize that obvious conclusion).
 A British tabloid published an article about the widespread rumors that McCann and the suspect were one and the same, which kicked up after an October 2013 episode of Crimewatch:

 Scores of people are thought to have made nuisance calls to the inquiry following a fresh appeal for information on the BBC’s Crimewatch show.

 Many boasted on Twitter about their time-wasting stunts, with some claiming they told the police new e-fits released on the programme looked like Madeleine’s father Gerry, 44.

 Twitter user LadyReeve wrote: “Awks when the e-fit is Gerry McCann!
 I’m going to ring in and name him just in case the police haven’t got it yet #Crimewatch.”